bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current 1

 Description:
 `GA` reads data from an archive record to a processing buffer.
 The parameters and data of the buffer are replaced with corresponding values read from the disk record.
 Most RNMR commands require that data stored in an archive file be read into a buffer before further processing may be performed.

-The first parameter, "rec" is the number of the record to be  retrieved.
-The allowable values for "rec" are integers between 5 and 200, inclusive.
-The scratch records (1-4) must be read with `GS` instead of `GA`.
-Blocked records (created by `ALLB`, `ALLCPY`, or `CPY` with a blocked source) must be read with `GB`.
-RNMR checks that the specified record is not empty and is not a blocked record.
-If the user attempts to read a blocked record using `GA`, RNMR will display the error message:

-        (CHKTYP) RECORD WRONG TYPE

-If "rec" is omitted, RNMR will prompt for a record number with the current read record (as displayed and set by `PTRA`) as the default.
-Unlike most other RNMR commands, pressing <RETURN\> at the REC prompt to accept the current read record does cause RNMR to refresh the buffer.
+The first parameter, rec specifies the number of a blocked archive record containing the data to be exported.
+If this parameter is omitted, RNMR will prompt for a source record number with the current read record (as displayed and set by `PTRA`) as the default.
+Unlike most other RNMR commands, pressing <RETURN\> at the REC prompt to accept the current read record does cause RNMR to refresh the buffer. `GA` cannot be used to read scratch records which must be accessed with `GS` or blocked records which must be accessed with `GB`.

-The second parameter, "buf" specifies which processing buffer should receive the data and parameters from record "rec".
-If "buf" is omitted, the archive record will be read into processing buffer 1.
-RNMR does not prompt for "buf".
-Legal values of "buf" are 1 and 2 since there are two processing buffers available.
+The second parameter, buf specifies which processing buffer should receive the data and parameters from record rec.
+If buf is omitted, the archive record will be read into processing buffer 1.
+RNMR does not prompt for buf.
+Legal values of buf are 1 and 2 since there are two processing buffers available.
 Note that buffer 1 is the visible processing buffer while buffer 2 is invisible.

-In order to read record "rec" into buffer "buf", the allocated size of the buffer must be greater than or equal to the size of the archive record.
-To check and, if necessary, modify the allocated buffer size, use the command `DBSZ` "buf".
+In order to read record rec into buffer buf, the allocated size of the buffer must be greater than or equal to the size of the archive record.
+To check and, if necessary, modify the allocated buffer size, use the command `DBSZ`.

 If the last record read into buffer `BUF` is different from REC, then the following buffer parameters are replaced with the new values as described below: